La Roche-Posay is known for their dermatologist recommended skincare products but is La Roche-Posay cruelty-free or vegan in 2020?

-Is La Roche-Posay Cruelty-free?
+Is La Roche-Posay Cruelty-Free?

 La Roche-Posay’s Animal Testing Statement

+By choosing to sell in mainland China, La Roche-Posay must have their products tested on animals.
 Therefore I would not consider La Roche-Posay to be a cruelty-free brand.

 Looking to switch to cruelty-free products?
 Here are some cruelty-free alternatives to La Roche-Posay:

 - Andalou Naturals – mostly vegan, check labels

 - Paula’s Choice – some vegan options